HHS/Head-Start-TTADP/README.md

 1. Make sure Docker is installed.
 To check run `docker ps`.
 2. Make sure you have Node 18.20.3 installed.
-4. Copy `.env.example` to `.env`.
+3. Copy `.env.example` to `.env`.
-6. Change the `FONTAWESOME_NPM_AUTH_TOKEN`, `AUTH_CLIENT_ID` and `AUTH_CLIENT_SECRET` variables to to values found in the team Keybase account.
+4. Change the `AUTH_CLIENT_ID` and `AUTH_CLIENT_SECRET` variables to to values found in the team Keybase account.
 If you don't have access to Keybase, please ask in the acf-head-start-eng slack channel for access.
-7. Optionally, set `CURRENT_USER` to your current user's uid:gid.
+5. Optionally, set `CURRENT_USER` to your current user's uid:gid.
 This will cause files created by docker compose to be owned by your user instead of root.
-3. Run `yarn docker:reset`.
+6. Run `yarn docker:reset`.
 This builds the frontend and backend, installs dependencies, then runs database migrations and seeders.
 If this returns errors that the version of nodejs is incorrect, you may have older versions of the containers built.
 Delete those images and it should rebuild them.
-10. Run `yarn docker:start` to start the application.
+7. Run `yarn docker:start` to start the application.
 The [frontend][frontend] will be available on `localhost:3000`  and the [backend][backend] will run on `localhost:8080`, [API documentation][API documentation] will run on `localhost:5003`, and [minio][minio] will run on `localhost:9000`.
-11. Run `yarn docker:stop` to stop the servers and remove the docker containers.
+8. Run `yarn docker:stop` to stop the servers and remove the docker containers.

 The frontend [proxies requests](https://create-react-app.dev/docs/proxying-api-requests-in-development/) to paths it doesn't recognize to the backend.